mipals/BoundaryIntegralEquations.jl/README.md

 ## Roadmap
 * More basis functions
     - [ ] Higher order basis functions.
+Fairly low-hanging fruit, but could be problematic due to on-element-singularities.
-    - [ ] Non-interpolatory basis such as [Higher-order Legendre basis functions.](https://ieeexplore.ieee.org/document/1353496)
+    - [ ] Non-interpolatory basis such as [Higher-order Legendre basis functions.](https://ieeexplore.ieee.org/document/1353496) (seems to only be easily implemented for quadrilaterals).
 * Support for more mesh files.
     - [ ] Gmesh files.
+* Precision Reduction.
+Could be troublesome because of the singularities.
+* Better singularity handling.
+    - [ ] SauterSchwab integration (Required for the full implementation of Galerkin assembly).
+    - [ ] Taylor series expansion.
+    - [ ] Handling hypersingular integrals correctly (efficiently).
 * Better support for Boundary Conditions
     - [ ] (Normal) Velocity Conditions for continuous elements.
     - [ ] Impedance Conditions.